Risk appetite moderates as trade progress hits impasse

 The information on this page does not contain a record of our trading prices, or an offer of, or solicitation for, a transaction in any financial instrument.
 IG Bank S.A. accepts no responsibility for any use that may be made of these comments and for any consequences that result.
 No representation or warranty is given as to the accuracy or completeness of this information.
 Consequently any person acting on it does so entirely at their own risk.
 Any research provided does not have regard to the specific investment objectives, financial situation and needs of any specific person who may receive it and as such is considered to be a marketing communication.
 Although we are not specifically constrained from dealing ahead of our recommendations we do not seek to take advantage of them before they are provided to our clients.
 See full non-independent research disclaimer.

 Discover unrivalled weekend trading

-Trade with a provider offering forex, global indices and major cryptocurrencies on Saturday and Sunday.
+Trade with a provider offering forex and global indices on Saturday and Sunday.

 - Trade GBP/USD, EUR/USD, USD/JPY, FTSE 100 and more 24/7*

 - Hedge your weekday positions

 * 24/7 excludes the 6 hours from 11pm Fri to 9am Sat (Swiss time), and 20 mins just before the weekday market opens on Sunday night.